kamchatka-volcano/fcgi_responder/README.md

     * `virtual void processRequest(fcgi::Request&& request, fcgi::Response&& response) = 0`
     * `virtual void disconnect() = 0`

-Then, listen for connections from the web server and process the incoming data by passing it to the `fcgi::Responder::receiveData` method.
+Then, listen for connections from the web server and process incoming data by passing it to `fcgi::Responder::receiveData` method.

 This is a minimal example, using the standalone asio library for networking:
 ```C++